govhackaustralia/govhack-tools/index.md

 ## Visualisation

+Proper visualisation of networks can be hard as described in this presentation [Visualising Networks: Beyond the Hairball](http://www.slideshare.net/OReillyStrata/visualizing-networks-beyond-the-hairball)

 ###  Tree/Hierarchy visualisation
 Sometimes when you analyse a network what you actually have is a tree/hierarchy with no interconnections.
 In these cases, it's faster and more visually effective to use a Tree visualisation.